leekinglai/ERCF_v3/README.md

 <br>

-### Purge System (Blobifier)
+### Purge System (ERPS)
 Pellet purge system to remove the need for the wipe tower.
+Stay tuned

 <br>